 Side Note: Specialists advocate for identifying your personal hours of maximum efficiency.
-Schedule your work or fitness energy around these times of the day for greatest impact.
+Schedule your work or fitness energy around these times of the day for the greatest impact.

 Seven Hour Minimum

 Doctors agree that sleep is key to premium health.
 We should do whatever it takes to be asleep seven hours before the morning alarm goes off.
 Seven hours has been repeated as the minimum we need while optimum sleep time is eight to nine hours.
 Sleep is so important because this is the time our body recharges and heals itself.
-Think of it this way: If it takes an hour to charge your phone and you only charge it for 30 minutes, your phone is going to run out of juice while you still need it.
-Similarly, if you don’t get enough sleep, you’re going to crash when you still need energy to finish out the day.
+Think of it this way: If it takes an hour to charge your phone and you only charge it for 30 minutes, your phone is going to run out of juice when you still need it.
+Similarly, if you don’t get enough sleep, you’re going to crash when you still need energy to finish the day.